How I Work

 I ask you what you want to change, what you want different in your life.
 That question leads to an exploration of family patterns, feelings, expectations and beliefs that may have worked for you in the past but no longer help you in present circumstances.

-Therapy involves change in both your internal world (beliefs, expectations, feelings) and your external world (behavior, communication).
-Behavior and communication are driven by your beliefs, feelings and expectations.
-When you commit to positive growth in your internal world, the changes manifest themselves in your external world.
-Re-framing your world more positively, taking responsibility for managing your emotions and behaving in wholesome ways while under stress can't help but increase your self-esteem!
+Behavior and communication (your external world) are anchored on your beliefs, feelings and expectations (your internal world).
+Committing to positive shifts in your internal world results in changes in your external world.
+Re-framing your circumstances more positively, taking responsibility for managing your emotions and behaving in wholesome ways while under stress increase your self-esteem!

 Therapeutic Modalities I Use

-To help you become your own therapist as soon as possible, I have found Virginia Satir's Transformational Systemic Therapy model combined with recent neuroscience research on Mindfulness (Dr. Dan Siegel) work best.
-With children and adolescents, I find using drama as therapy an effective tool for change.
+To help you become your own therapist as soon as possible, I have found Virginia Satir's Transformational Systemic Therapy model combined with recent neuroscience research on Mindfulness work best.

 Satir Therapy